Adesoyin/Product_Production-Project/README.md

 **Data Cleaning**

 Much cleaning was not done on the dataset imported.
 However, the datatype was changed e.g. date fields are of data type, amount are of numbers etc.  Also, duplicates rows were removed and then applied and loaded.

-From the Data view.
+From the Data view;
 1. Calculated columns were created to calculate the average TAT for the actual days and scheduled days of manufacturing products.
 Likewise for order routing days to reach location.
 2. List Variance from the standard cost was also calculated as List Price variance From Standard Cost = DIVIDE(('Production Product'[ListPrice]-'Production Product'[StandardCost]),'Production Product'[ListPrice])
-3. The work stress was inferred from a two step calculated column to determine if the work finished earlier or later before the due date.
+3. The work stress was inferred from a two-step calculated column to determine if the work was finished earlier or later before the due date.

 Work Order TAT = DATEDIFF('Production WorkOrder'[StartDate],'Production WorkOrder'[EndDate],DAY)